jdgwf/epub-novel-tools/README.md

 I've added functionality which will track your word count progress per day.
 A ./Progress directory will be created which will update the progress.tsv every time the script is run (even for just displaying the help).
 Additionally, if the python3-matplotlib library is installed it'll create a PNG graph of your progress.
 You can install it by typing:

     sudo apt-get install python3-matplotlib

+If not in Ubuntu:

+    pip3 install matplotlib

+Might work.

 Otherwise only the TSV will be updated.